Aboudoc/Transparent-Upgradable-Proxy/README.md

 Check [this repository](https://github.com/Aboudoc/Transparent-Proxy-Pattern-OpenZeppelin) to learn how to upgrade using `hardhat-deploy` following the Transparent Upgradable Proxy pattern from Open Zeppelin.
 In this repo, we build our own library

-[This repository](https://github.com/Aboudoc/AU-storage-slot) to learn how to write to storage, read storage using StorageSlot library from Open Zeppelin
+Check [this repository](https://github.com/Aboudoc/AU-storage-slot) to learn how to write to any storage slot, read any slot using StorageSlot library from Open Zeppelin

 To build our upgradable proxy, we'll try to follow these steps